Source: KMS Solutions

 1. A comprehensive view of personal finances

-Considering that clients share their bank account details and credit card with multiple services, it’s difficult to monitor which corporations have access to their financial information.
+Since clients share their bank account details and credit card with multiple services, it isn’t easy to monitor which corporations have access to their financial information.
 Subsequently, financial institutions are rapidly interacting with one another to display users all of their accounts in a single place.
-This gives customers a holistic view of their finances, allowing them to easily transfer money between accounts and receive individualized recommendations on how to reach their financial objectives.
+This gives customers a holistic view of their finances, allowing them to quickly transfer money between accounts and receive individualized recommendations on how to reach their financial objectives.

-Credit score functionality is another element that banks should take into account given the rise of credit card usage.
-According to the 2021 Credit Health survey by Discover, 66% of respondents are actively striving to enhance their credit score, increasing by 12% from 2020.
+Credit score functionality is another element that banks should consider, given the rise of credit card usage.
+2021 Credit Health survey by Discover found that 66% of respondents actively strive to enhance their credit score, increasing by 12% from 2020.
 To help reach this goal, 34% claim they are checking their credit score more frequently than the previous year.
 Hence, bank users would much prefer using their primary banking provider’s app than going through other outside finance apps to track their credit scores

 3. Customizable Alert Systems